Children in our churches are becoming increasingly unlearned as far as the Bible is concerned.

 I thought this new podcast idea would be a monthly thing…

-… as it turns out, there might be enough material suggested to make it a weekly series.
+… as it turns out, there might be enough material suggested to make it a “several-times-a-month” thing.

 In episode 2, I talk about how we encourage, equip and inspire our volunteer team by hosting our quarterly meetings.
 Have a listen and let me know what you think… remember: if you like it, subscribe via iTunes, leave a review and rate it!